PabloAcedo/Interactive-systems-FBIE/README.md

-Project by Pablo Acedo, Arnau De Bonis and Sergi Centeno.
+Final project for the UPF Interactive Systems subject, by Pablo Acedo, Arnau De Bonis and Sergi Centeno.

 Please, make sure that PoseNet is tracking all your body.
 Begin with the menu scene.